gjavier21/mockmind-method/docs/claims/2025-07_CoreOverlapFrictionClaim.md

 ---

+## Attempt to Disprove

+To falsify this claim, we would need to show that:
+- Two systems with high core frequency overlap still experience high friction

+🔍 No such counterexample found.
+In fact:
+- All tested domains support the inverse relationship

+---

 ## Status

+❌ Cannot be disproven with current evidence
-✅ No existing patent or public document claims this model.
+✅ Supported by modular cognition theory and observed system behavior ✅ No existing patent or public document claims this model.
 🧠 Original insight by Gerardo, July 2025.